By Henri Migala

 One truck, however, drove by with a sign that read “F*** You N****s”.

 I spoke with an African-American woman in her 20s.
 Her name is Aalyiah, and she lives in Santee.
+She, too, declined to give her last name, as did several others I spoke with later on.
 I asked her if she was afraid and she responded, “Yes.”
-I asked why, and Aalyiah went on, “There are a lot of people here talking about wanting to hurt black people”.
+I asked why, and Aalyiah went on, “There are a lot of people here talking about wanting to hurt black people.”

 I then spoke to a young man named Deshawn, 19, who recounted an experience similar to the one described by Isabel, though it is unclear whether this is the same incident.
 He also declined to have his full name published.
 He said he and a friend, Sheldon, also 19, were here the other night, June 3, (at the northwest corner of Mission Gorge and Cuyamaca) when the police asked them to leave because it was approaching curfew.
 So, he and his friend were walking to their car when they heard Sheriff’s officers cock their guns.
 Deshawn said that he and his friend got down on the ground and the officers arrested them.
 According to Deshawn, his friend was pushed to the ground so hard that he had to get stiches on his chin.